gregsamek/TinyNews/index.md

 ### Seeding

-When generating millions of samples, you can't just rely on temperature to create a diverse dataset.
-Instead, I seed my generations.
-TinyStories used a pretty simple seeding strategy of selecting three words - one noun, verb, and adjective - from a list of 1500 basic english words.
-These three words are then incorporated into one story.
+When generating millions of samples, it's a good idea to seed generations, rather than exclusively relying on temperature.
+TinyStories used a simple seeding strategy of selecting three words - one noun, verb, and adjective - from a list of 1500 basic english words.
+These three words were then incorporated into one story.

 I think this was a good approach for TinyStories.
-The combinatorics make for a huge number of possible combinations and because the final product is a fictional story that can contain fantastical elements, even improbably combinations of words can still make for a plausible output.
-In hindsight, I probably should've just stuck to this simple approach.
-But I wanted to do things differently than TinyStories when possible, and so I took an approach that admittedly may be a bit overengineered.
+The combinatorics made for a huge number of possible combinations and because the final product was a fictional story with potentially fantastical elements, even improbably combinations of words can still make for a plausible output.
+In hindsight, I probably should've just stuck to this simple approach, but I wanted to try different methods than TinyStories when possible.

-To create a list of seed words, I referenced [word frequencies](https://simple.wiktionary.org/wiki/Wiktionary:BNC_spoken_freq) of the British National Corpus, and added a further few hundred words by cross referencing other "common words" lists.
+I first created a list of seed words, referencing [word frequencies](https://simple.wiktionary.org/wiki/Wiktionary:BNC_spoken_freq) of the British National Corpus, and added a further few hundred words by cross referencing other "common words" lists.
 This gave me a list of ~4,500 "headwords" (hack) and ~20,000 word forms (hacked, hacker, etc).

 There was a high variance of word forms per headword.
 A word like "rural" only has one form.
 But a headword like "obsess" can be used as a verb, an adverb (obsessively), a noun (obsession), an adjective (obsessive), not to mention different tenses.
 This means that if I sampled from the list of 4,500 headwords, I would be undersampling words with many forms, potentially making them difficult to learn.
 Ideally, my tokenizer would learn common word fragments and break a word like "obsessive" into something like "_obsess" and  "ive" and the language model would learn a good embedding for "obsess" that is shared between every form of the word.[^2] Rather than sample from the list of all 20,000 word forms, I split the difference by chunking headwords into [9,680 lists](https://github.com/gregsamek/TinyNews/blob/master/vocabulary.json) of no more than three words: